 These are the most luxurious, hence the most expensive jets outside private airliners.
-They can comfortably accommodate 12 to 19 passengers with a range of 3,000 to 7,500 nautical miles.
+They can comfortably accommodate 12 to 19 passengers with 3,000 to 7,500 nautical miles.
 Because of their size, they have room for some incredible amenities, like showers, office space, cinemas, and luxury bedrooms.

 Their long flight range makes inter-continental flights a breeze.
 New planes like Bombardier Globals and the smaller Airbuses can cost upwards of $20 million.
-Still, depending on your setup, these can easily cost over $100 million and are most commonly owned by businesses – maybe even your business.
+Still, depending on your setup, these can easily cost over $100 million and are most commonly owned by businesses – maybe even yours.

 Reserved for the most wealthy, purchasing an airliner as a private jet is possible.
 It is exceedingly rare to buy one of these brand new, even if you’re a literal billionaire, and they are normally in the hundreds of millions price range.

 That said, if you’re in that bracket, you can kit out this flying house as you see fit.
 If you’ve ever thought about going to the gym or tinkering on your car in a workshop at 10,000 feet, now’s your chance!
 Again, these are mostly owned by businesses, but even Drake got his hands on one, so y’know…